 Work readiness: These assessments generally measure foundational skills required for workplace success and measure workplace skills that can affect job performance.
 WorkKeys® is the best known of these types of assessments.

-*These examples are for research purposes and should not be taken as an endorsement by the National Fund for Workforce Solutions
+*These examples should not be taken as an endorsement by the National Fund for Workforce Solutions

 PROGRAMMATIC | Healthcare provides one of the greatest opportunities for jobs in today’s economy.
 However, many people do not know about the array of healthcare jobs that exist and struggle to see how an entry level job can grow into a career.